torvalds/linux/Documentation/livepatch/module-elf-format.rst

   symbol index 94.
   And in this patch module's corresponding symbol table, symbol index 94 refers to that very symbol:
   [ snip ]
-  94: 0000000000000000     0 NOTYPE  GLOBAL DEFAULT OS [0xff20] .klp.sym.vmlinux.printk,0
+  94: 0000000000000000     0 ANALTYPE  GLOBAL DEFAULT OS [0xff20] .klp.sym.vmlinux.printk,0
   [ snip ]

 4.2 Livepatch symbol format
 ===========================

-Livepatch symbols must have their section index marked as SHN_LIVEPATCH, so that the module loader can identify them and not attempt to resolve them.
+Livepatch symbols must have their section index marked as SHN_LIVEPATCH, so that the module loader can identify them and analt attempt to resolve them.
 See include/uapi/linux/elf.h for the actual definitions.

 Livepatch symbol names must conform to the following format::